 How We Exemplify Our Values: Part 2

-One of the aspects I’ve found to be most noble while working at Participate is that our values are just that: valued.
+One of the aspects I’ve found to be most noble while working at Participate Learning is that our values are just that: valued.
 And there is a certain rarity and specialness in this.
-The values that amplify our mission of ensuring equitable and inclusive access to quality education are more than just words on a page.
-They are referenced, practiced, cited and celebrated daily.
+The values that amplify our mission of uniting our world through global learning are more than just words on a page.
+They are referenced, practiced, cited, and celebrated daily.

-Following up to part one in our series on how we exemplify our values, the story of how one Participate employee has delivered excellent work inside and outside of classrooms across North Carolina, North America and beyond.
+Following up to part one in our series on how we exemplify our values, the story of how one Participate Learning employee has delivered excellent work inside and outside of classrooms across North Carolina, North America, and beyond.

 In part one of our core value blog series, we focused on how we work to make one another better.
-Following up to that, let’s follow how one Participate employee delivers excellent work across the state and the world.
+Following up on that, let’s follow how one Participate LEarning employee delivers excellent work across the state and the world.

 Deliver excellent work

 These qualities transfer well into Rocio’s work.
-Both Honduran and Costa Rican, she left Honduras in 2007 to become a teacher at E.E.
+Both Honduran and Costa Rican, she left Honduras in 2007 to become an ambassador at E.E.
 Miller Elementary.
-This was one of the first schools to embrace Participate’s dual language immersion program.
-Over the course of five years, she taught kindergarten, first and third grade.
-She helped many other cultural exchange teachers adjust, prepare and acclimate along the way.
+This was one of the first schools to embrace Participate Learning’s dual language program.
+Over the course of five years, she taught kindergarten, first, and third grade.
+She helped many other ambassadors adjust, prepare, and acclimate along the way.

 When she returned home to Costa Rica, she persisted.
-Oftentimes she offered teachers advice and feedback through Skype sessions.
-“I never really let go of Participate,” she says.
+Oftentimes she offered ambassadors advice and feedback through Skype sessions.
+“I never really let go of Participate Learning,” she says.

 Thus, when she received an offer in 2014 – this time, to coach – she didn’t hesitate to accept.
 Since then, she has helped build innovative coaching systems and processes.
 She trained principals and support staff and also created and translated courses.
-She has helped lead cultural exchange teacher orientations.
-She assisted in lesson planning and provided teacher coaching.
+She has helped lead ambassador orientations.
+She assisted in lesson planning and provided coaching.
 “I’ve been on the floor, I’ve been in classrooms dusting things off and organizing books.
-I’ve even stayed to laminate things for a teacher while they’re having lunch.
+I’ve even stayed to laminate things for an ambassador while they’re having lunch.
 It’s for them.
 To show them that we’re here for them and their success,” she says.

 Rocio explains that having experience both within and around the classroom has helped.
-It allows her to focus on teacher needs, which she and her team continually vie to understand and meet.
-“It was nice to go from being a teacher to this.
-When you’re a teacher, you’re [generally] reaching one classroom.
+It allows her to focus on ambassador needs, which she and her team continually vie to understand and meet.
+“It was nice to go from being an ambassador to this.
+When you’re an ambassador, you’re [generally] reaching one classroom.
 When you’re a coach, you’re reaching more students,” she explains.

-Being a source of teacher support is what drives her.
+Being a source of ambassador support is what drives her.
 It’s what makes her excited to go to work every morning.
-“It’s those connections with the teachers, being that guide that they are looking for.
-Building that trust and knowing that I can be there for the teachers, and therefore, for the students” Rocio exclaims.
+“It’s those connections with the ambassadors, being that guide that they are looking for.
+Building that trust and knowing that I can be there for the ambassadors, and therefore, for the students” Rocio exclaims.
 “The type of support, I think, is what sets us apart.
 The experience just makes it worth it.”